hazelcast/hazelcast-platform-demos/banking/trade-monitor/README.md

 What this job does differently is grouping and aggregation.
-All incoming trades are grouped by their stock symbol, and for each of the 3000 or so symbols a rolling aggregation updates a total of trade count and trade volume (price times quantity).
+All incoming trades are grouped by their stock symbol, and for each of the 3000 or so symbols a rolling aggregation updates a total of trade count and trade volume (stock price * trade quantity).

 For each trade that comes in, the running total for that trade is updated in the [IMap](https://docs.hazelcast.org/docs/4.0/javadoc/com/hazelcast/map/IMap.html) called